giosuel/imperium/README.md

 - Customizable 3-axis freecam with built-in teleportation, night vision and custom FOV settings.
 - Built-in minimap and full-screen map with layer selection, zoom and more.
 - Visualization of game object hitboxes, spawn locations, tile borders and much more.
+- Eight different interface themes to pick from.
 - Entity, scrap and map hazard; spawning, de-spawning and teleportation.
 - Ability to kill and revive players including the yourself.
 - Entity spawn prediction powered by the Oracle Prediction Algorithm.